Objectives

 Content

 These are the packages we will be using in this workbook.
 If you’ve been following the workbook sequentially, you should be familiar with the tidyverse and lm.beta packages.
-The pwr package is used to conduct standard power analyses, while the psych package has many useful functions; however, we will just be using it to run a mediation analysis via bootstrapping.
+The pwr and pwrss packages are used to conduct standard power analyses for common statistical tests, while the psych package has many useful functions; however, we will just be using it to run a mediation analysis via bootstrapping.
+As always, for the packages that you are encountering for the first time, make sure to install them onto your computer first.

 library(pwr)